 Daniel is interested in spatial interactions between ecosystem engineers and how small changes to these interactions could cause major ecosystem function shifts.
 He has 6 years of experience coordinating oyster restoration and living shoreline projects, which has lead to his current work studying oyster and Spartina interactions.

 Rachel is interested in understanding the mechanisms and effects of expanding ecosystem engineers.
 In her doctoral work, she is exploring how interactions between black mangroves and salt marsh species influence mangrove expansion success and invertebrate community composition.
 Previous work includes studies of community development in fouling communities in southeast Australia, effects of ocean acidification on larval oysters, and community effects of geoduck aquaculture in Washington State.

 Alex is interested in community ecology and parasitology.
 Some of his previous work include investigating the nature and spread of invasive Spartina in San Francisco Bay salt marshes and the conservation genetics of an endangered hemiparasitic plant.
 He is co-advised with Michael Yabsley in the IDEAS program.

 Jeff is an ICON student interested in the impacts of coastal development on the ecological processes and integrity of salt marshes.
 He is also interested in understanding how social vulnerability might facilitate coastal development, and how this process feeds back to affect local communities.

-Julie is a research technician in the Byers lab and has been working with the team since January 2016.
+Julie was a research technician in the Byers lab since January 2016.
 She began grad school in Fall 2018.
 She is interested in community ecology.
 Some of her previous work includes studying community dynamics in eelgrass beds, monitoring recovery of disturbed sandy shore habitats, and surveying migrating shorebird foraging behaviors.